Skip to Content

 Different types of foam

-Probably the most important difference is the type of foam used.
-Basically, foam inside helmets is used for energy management.
 There are many types of foams, some foams are designed to withstand one extremely hard impact, some for a few harder impacts and others to withstand multiple softer impacts.

 The most popular helmets have Expanded PolyPropylene (EPP) and Expanded Polystyrene (EPS).
 EPP is a rubbery or squishy material designed to sustain multiple impacts which are often found in skateboard helmets.
-Because of the rubbery material, EPP restores itself, unlike EPS.
-Only EPS is generally used for bike helmets as EPS is designed for one impact.

 Not sure about using a bicycle helmet for skateboarding anymore?

 Consider buying a helmet that has the ASTM f1492 skateboard helmet standard.
 This doesn’t mean skateboard helmets that don’t have the standard are bad, not at all.
-They just haven’t gone through the ASTM f1492 safety standards and certifications that are required.

 Some brands have proven themselves to manufacture excellent skateboard helmets.
 Bad helmets don’t exist or else it’s a lawsuit waiting to happen.

 One could say, the best helmet is the one you’re wearing but you can never be too careful.
 I found the perfect helmet for kids and adults, this helmet is certified for both bicycles and skateboarding.
-It’s one of the safest helmets you can buy.
-Check out my recommended helmets, involuntary crash tested by me.

-Take good care of your skateboard helmet!
+Take good care of A helmet!

-Just a reminder and often overlooked.
-I used to throw my helmet around frustrated with my performance.
-It never crossed my mind taking good care of your helmet is essential.
-Throwing your helmet around will shorten its lifetime.
+Throwing your helmet around will shorten its lifespan.
 And if you have a nasty fall, I guess the rule of thumb here is that when you made a fall and you’re glad you were wearing one, it’s time to replace your helmet.